 - Pour the boiling hot milk over it from a little distance and then mix with a spoon.

 - Add more sugar if required.

-- Sprinkle some coffee powder on top.
+- Sprinkle some coffee powder on top and serve immediately.